Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 Even if you’re staying in hotels, a head lamp is a handy item to pack for Uluru.

-For this trip we actually booked domestic travel insurance because of the current wave of cancellations across the aviation industry.
+For this trip we actually booked domestic travel insurance because there were so many cancellations across the aviation industry when we travelled.

 Final thoughts on what to pack for Uluru

-Let me know in the comments if you have any questions or other items to suggest!
+Let me know in the comments if you have any questions or other items to suggest for this Uluru packing list!

 AUSTRALIA TRIP ESSENTIALS

 - Find a great hotel in Australia.
-Check prices on Booking.com and HotelsCombined online.
+Check prices on Booking.com and Expedia online.

 - Check out the huge range of day tours throughout Australia on GetYourGuide or Viator.
 There’s something for everyone.